starvagrant/toh/toh.markdown/epilogue.md

 "But I'm not Christian either," Creed protested.

 "Would that be a requirement?
 I think not.
 My brother... he has had own form of Christianity.
 You needn't think it the only example.
-As a professor you'd be dealing with relgion in a far different time, place, and position.
+As a professor you'd be dealing with religion in a far different time, place, and position.
 And If you're looking at legend beyond the texts, Jesus is a solid bet.
 You know the Greek.
 What do you think?"
 Walter asked.

 "You know, I just dealt with this dilemma before..." he stated, though he wondered if this was just an expression of the dilemma he had always been facing.